Carlos Castaño Gil: First years

 The Castaño's paramilitary groups were financed by drug kingpin José Gonzalo Rodriguez Gacha.
 The friendship between the Castaño brothers and Pablo Escobar broke after the murders of Galeano and Moncada clan (also Castaño's partners) while being detained inside his personal prison "La Catedral".
 Castaño and his brothers then became founders of the group "Los Pepes" (an acronym for "people persecuted by Pablo Escobar").
 During this time Carlos was known by the aliases of "the Phantom" or "the Kid".
 Contacts between Los Pepes and the Colombian National Police Search Bloc allegedly resulted in Escobar's death.

-1 month after the Escobar's death, Fidel Castaño was killed in a battle against the EPL guerrillas.
-However, it is believed that Carlos may have had a role in Fidel's death in retaliation for the alleged rape and murder (or possible suicide) of Rumalda Castaño, a woman alleged to have been a lover of both brothers.
+One month after Escobar's death, Fidel Castaño was killed in a battle against EPL guerrillas.
+However, it is believed that Carlos may have had a role in Fidel's death in retaliation for the alleged rape and murder (or possible suicide) of a woman alleged to have been a lover of both brothers.
 After Fidel's death, Carlos Castaño assumed leadership of AUC, a paramilitary federation.